 These are experiences that your children can keep with them.
 When they act on their generosity at any age, they will gain value from the many benefits.

-Rubina is a journalist and personal finance expert.
-She regularly appears on TV and radio across Canada and writes for several online and magazine publications, including CBC Radio and Television, Global News Toronto, and Global News Radio 640 Toronto.
+This is a guest post from Rubina Ahmed-Haq, journalist and personal finance expert.
+Rubina regularly appears on TV and radio across Canada and writes for several online and magazine publications, including CBC Radio and Television, Global News Toronto, and Global News Radio 640 Toronto.
 She writes regular columns for several magazines and has her own website: www.RubinaAhmedHaq.com

 Rubina began her career as a broadcast journalist in 1999.